 - Selecting and Integrating Multiple Tools

-- Implementing a Knowledge Management System: Stages and Strategies
+- Knowledge management guide: Implementing a Knowledge Management System: Stages and Strategies

 - 1. Assessment and Planning